-Large private companies are now required to include in their strategic report a separate statement describing how the directors have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 when performing their duty under section 172.
+The Companies (Miscellaneous Reporting) Regulations 2018 (Reporting Regulations 2018) require that large private companies include in their strategic report a separate statement describing how the directors have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006 when performing their duty under section 172.
 Companies must also make disclosures in their directors' report regarding the company's engagement with employees, suppliers, customers and others in a business relationship with the company.

-In light of the above reporting requirements, this Section 172(1) Statement, which has been introduced for the first time in the Annual Report and Financial Statements 2019 of Northrop Grumman UK Limited (the "Company"), summarises the actions taken by the directors to demonstrate how they:
+In light of the above reporting requirements, this Section 172(1) Statement summarises the actions taken by the directors to demonstrate how they: